 Many people have come to Bamako hoping for a better future but there is little employment opportunities and most people who have moved to the capital live in a state of poverty.

 Our initiative can be found in Sabalibougou, one of the poorest areas of Bamako.
 It benefits a dance troupe made up of approximately 30 children.
 They rehearse several times a week and receive training in dancing, singing, storytelling and drumming.
 Our focus is to help with their education.
 The children struggle at school where they are taught in French which is not used in their community, Bambara being the spoken language.
 In order for them to become more successful at school we have developed an after school tutoring program.
-We trained 2 tutors who are now delivering the program we have put in place.
+Your kind donations will support training and wages for 2 tutors who are now delivering the program we have put in place.
 The children come to our centre called the ‘paillotte’ for their weekly dance practices as well as being tutored in French.
+In addition, as of Mar 15, 2021, under exceptional circumstances, we provide scholarships for troupe members who because of extreme poverty, are unable to go to school.
+The scholarship provides support by helping to cover the cost of school fees, school supplies and school uniform.

 To read more about our Initiative Lead Yves click here.